Master of Arts in Apologetics Degree (MAA)

-Students in the MA in Apologetics program will benefit from small classes with faculty committed to excellence in both teaching and scholarship.
+Students in the MAA program will benefit from small classes with faculty committed to excellence in both teaching and scholarship.
 The faculty include nationally and internationally known public intellectuals with terminal degrees from universities such as Baylor University, the University of Notre Dame, the University of St. Andrews, Northwestern University, and the University of Massachusetts Amherst.

-The MA in Apologetics program is committed to mentoring graduate students and developing the program as a spiritually as well as intellectually strengthening experience.
+The program is committed to mentoring graduate students and developing the program as a spiritually, as well as intellectually, strengthening experience.

-The program includes a strong component of coursework in writing and communication in apologetics, designed to help students achieve excellence in writing, speaking, and other forms of apologetics engagement.
-HBU’s engagement with the larger apologetics community through apologetics conferences, faculty scholarship, cultural and arts programs, and local engagement means that students in the MA Apologetics program will have opportunities to gain further experience in the practical aspect of apologetics work.
+The program includes a strong component of coursework in writing and communication designed to help students achieve excellence in writing, speaking, and other forms of engagement with the larger community through conferences, faculty scholarship, cultural and arts programs, and local engagement means that students in the program have opportunities to gain further experience in the practical aspect of defending the faith.

 The degree includes a thesis option and provides the academic foundation for further study at the PhD level, as well as for further academic work in philosophy, theology, or the humanities.

-Students are excited about their experience in the Master of Arts in Apologetics program:
+Students are excited about their experience in the MAA program:

-“At H.B.U. the professors genuinely care about their students, they reach out, they pray for them.” – Karise Gilliland
+“At HBU, the professors genuinely care about their students; they reach out, and they pray for them.”

-“This is the program I’ve been waiting for — a strong blend of rational and imaginative apologetics with a world-class faculty — plus the flexibility of selecting a mix of on-campus and online classes — even within the same semester.” – Leigh McLeroy
+“This is the program I’ve been waiting for — a strong blend of rational and imaginative apologetics with a world-class faculty — plus the flexibility of selecting a mix of on-campus and online classes — even within the same semester.”

-Graduates of the MA in Apologetics program will be equipped for a variety of opportunities.
-The MA in Apologetics can provide the educational framework needed for parachurch ministry and teaching opportunities.
-In addition graduates may choose to pursue further education at the Ph.D. level.
+Graduates of the MAA program will be equipped for a variety of opportunities.
+The MAA can provide the educational framework needed for parachurch ministry and teaching opportunities.
+In addition, graduates may choose to pursue further education at the PhD level.

 The MAA curriculum comprises 36 units (see below for details on the courses).
-All students take a General Core of courses in Apologetics Communication and Classical Apologetics.
-In these courses, students develop writing and communication skills for graduate-level academic writing as well as practical apologetics and ministry work, and gain a foundation in philosophy, theology, and Scripture as applied to apologetics
+All students take a General Core of courses in Communication and Classical Apologetics.
+In these courses, students develop writing and communication skills for graduate-level academic writing as well as practical and ministry work, and gain a foundation in philosophy, theology, and Scripture as applied to defending the faith.

-Cultural Apologetics students take required courses that establish a strong, interdisciplinary foundation for an integrated approach to cultural apologetics.
-In the Imaginative Apologetics courses, students learn how to use imaginative as well as rational approaches to apologetics for an integrated approach to apologetics, with particular attention to the work of C.S.
+Cultural track students take required courses that establish a strong, interdisciplinary foundation for an integrated approach to cultural engagement.
+In the Imaginative Apologetics courses, students learn how to use imaginative as well as rational approaches to form an integrated approach to defending the faith, with particular attention to the work of C.S.
 Lewis.
-In the Christian Thought and Worldview courses students gain a foundation in philosophy, culture, history, and literature for effective cultural analysis and apologetics engagement.
+In the Christian Thought and Worldview courses, students gain a foundation in philosophy, culture, history and literature for effective cultural analysis and engagement.

-Philosophical Apologetics students take required courses in philosophical engagement with apologetics issues, including Science and Faith, Philosophy of History and the Resurrection, and Philosophical Theology.
+Philosophical track students take required courses in philosophical engagement with relevant issues, including Science and Faith, Philosophy of History and the Resurrection, and Philosophical Theology.

-Students also have the option to enrich their studies by taking one-unit elective classes in Houston on special topics, such as philosophical apologetics topics with William Lane Craig and evangelism with Lee Strobel, and an Apologetics in Oxford class that runs in the summer in Oxford, England.
+Students also have the option to enrich their studies by taking one-unit elective classes in Houston on special topics, such as philosophical topics with William Lane Craig and an Apologetics in Oxford class that runs in the summer in Oxford, England.

 William Lane Craig, PhD, DTheol, DLitt